tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

 - We can provide a description (the intention of the collaboration) of the expected calls for a test in a context by declaring the expectation of a mock object.
 - The advantage of this approach is that we have a flexible application structure from relatively little code.
 It's particularly suitable where the code has to support many related scenarios.
 - Just assigning and linking objects doesn't help us understand the system's assembling behaviour.
 Instead, the information we care about is typically buried in a morass of keywords, setters, punctuation, and the like.
-  - To battle with this, we can organize the code in 2 layers
+  - To battle with this, we can organize the code into two layers
     - **implementation layer**: graph of objects, its behaviour is the combined result of how its objects respond to events.
     - The declarative layer
       - is, in effect, a small domain-specific language embedded